usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Only accepting authentication requests from a white list of IP addresses at which the subscriber has been successfully authenticated before

 - Leveraging other risk-based or adaptive authentication techniques to identify user behavior that falls within, or out of, typical norms.

-Since these measures often create user inconvenience, the verifier SHOULD allow a several failed authentication attempts before employing the above techniques.

 When the subscriber successfully authenticates, the verifier SHOULD disregard any previous failed attempts from the same IP address.